michel-adelino/Mixpanel-Mobile/README.md

 # Build Mixpanel Mobile app with Mixpanel APIs

-Track and analyze users' top events data on just one hand, with a **Mixpanel Mobile** app in Flutter, generated automatically using DhiWise in just 1 hour by implementing the Mixpanel API.
+Track and analyze users' top events data on just one hand, with a **Mixpanel Mobile** app in Flutter, implementing the Mixpanel API.

 ### Table of Contents
 - [Features](#features)